Avelanda/MapYourGrid/docs/tools.md

   <figcaption class="image-caption">A substation in Malawi with an unmapped interconnector with the first tower in image center.
 Click to enlarge.</figcaption>
 </div>

 A simple yet efficient strategy for mapping the transmission grid is to check every substation for new lines branching out from it.
 As most national transmission grids are entirely connected, this strategy enables you to trace and therefore map the entire grid network.
 One single unmapped power tower can sometimes trace to a missing interconnector to another country as shown in the image of a substation in Malawi.
-Can you see the power tower that's missing from the bottom Left corner?
+Can you see the power tower that's missing from the bottom left corner of the substation?

 1. Download the transmission grid data of your country using the [Map It📍](https://MapYourGrid.org/map-it/) page.
 2. Press `CTRL+F` and filter by `type:way power=substation`.